Yongqi-Zhuo/Syno-AE/README.md

 ## Prepare for Tuning

 The tuning step requires operators to be of batch size 1.
-As during reevaluation the batch size is set to 1024, you need to regenerate the operator kernels with
+As during reevaluation, the batch size is set to 1024, you need to regenerate the operator kernels with

 ```bash
 bash re_codegen.sh exp_data/vision/mdev/good-kernels-imagenet